Pennington Gray is a consultancy that builds audiences, members, subscribers, and donors.

 Erin Weaver is a recognized innovator and thought leader for direct marketing.
 She founded Pennington Gray with the mission of providing high-level vision, strategy, and logistics.
-She works closely with Studio Museum in Harlem, The Whitney Museum of American Art, Library of America, Philadelphia Museum of Art, The Shed, and more.
+She has worked closely with The Whitney Museum of American Art, Studio Museum in Harlem, The Juilliard School, Philadelphia Museum of Art, Library of America, The Shed, The Metropolitan Museum of Art, and many others.
 Erin has a personal interest in human rights, and has worked on countless campaigns for healthcare organizations as well as The United Nations Foundation, Housing Works, and Harlem United, and other large international human rights organizations.

 Erin began her career running marketing and fundraising programs for organizations that include The Metropolitan Opera and The Museum of Modern Art, from which she received the prestigious Lee Tenenbaum Award from MoMA’s Director and Board of Trustees for her work in the membership program.